atantawi/4986-kep-sakkara/README.md

 ### Dependencies

-Metric providers such as Prometheus, Kubernetes Metrics Server, and Signal FX.
+Solver such as the open source [chic-sched](https://github.com/ibm/chic-sched).

 ### Scalability